audiocable/buildaverse-frontend/devlog.md

 ### May 3, 2022
 `ID:002` `author:tor` `date:2022-05-02`\
-Continued work on dark version of theme.
+Continued work on dark version of theme, began work on navbar.